 Though it is important to let children read the books that they love, encourage them to read other books in a variety of formats.
-This can include materials such as magazines, comics, textbooks, and eBooks.
+It can include materials such as magazines, comics, textbooks, eBooks, and animated textbooks.
 If you don’t know their reading level, consult the teacher so that you can be in a better position to suggest the right materials.
-If that’s not practical, talk to the librarian and you can rest assured that are lots of materials out there that can help your child become a pro reader.
+If that’s not practical, talk to the librarian, and you can rest assured that are lots of materials out there that can help your child become a pro reader.

 Read Aloud Together

 Yes!
-If you 5th grader still enjoys you reading books aloud for them, keep doing it.
-At this stage, reading aloud should be more of a collaborative activity unlike when they were younger and you just read for them with no input from their end.
-Take turns reading chapters or paragraphs but be sure to let them do most of the part.
-The thing is, studies indicate that reading aloud continues to build and develop reading comprehension skill and vocabulary even for older children.
-And this should not be limited to just you reading.
+If your 5th grader still enjoys you reading books aloud for them, keep doing it.
+At this stage, reading aloud should be more of a collaborative activity, unlike when they were younger, and you just read for them with no input from their end.
+Take turns reading chapters or paragraphs, but be sure to let them do most of the part.
+The thing is, studies indicate that reading aloud continues to build and develop reading comprehension skills and vocabulary even for older children.
+And this should not be limited to just your reading.
 Look for audiobooks that you can listen together when at home or cruising the highway with your child.

 Discuss When Reading

 It is very imperative to talk to your 5th grader while they are reading.
-This gives you the chance to ask them questions such as who the main characters are, the setting of the story and the themes that emerge from the story.
-Encouraging them to talk when reading prompt them to probe and analyze the passage or text.
+It gives you the chance to ask them questions about the main characters, the setting of the story, and the themes that emerge from the story.
+Create a pleasant atmosphere with a reading chair and encouraging them to talk when reading prompts them to probe and analyze the passage or text.

 Discuss Different Points of View

-Put emphasis on how various points of view can shape and influence perceptions.
+Emphasize how various points of view can shape and influence perceptions.
 Do this by helping them to develop the concept when at home or when doing fun activities such as shopping and cooking.
-Encourage them to explain to you what happened during such activities and this will help them develop critical thinking skills which will come in handy when teaching them to make sense out of text and passages.
+Encourage them to explain to you what happened during such activities, and this will help them develop critical thinking skills that will come in handy when teaching them to make sense out of text and passages.